Medical Office/Insurance Specialist Certificate

 In one semester with the Medical Office/Insurance Specialist Certificate, students prepare for administrative positions in health care settings.
 The program also serves as a springboard for those wanting to continue their studies to become health information technicians, a two-year COM degree program.

-Students will sit for the Certified Medical Administrative Assistant exam (CMAA) through the National Healthcareers Association.
+Students will sit for the Certified Billing and Coding exam (CBCS) through the National Healthcareers Association.

 How to Begin

 A high school diploma or GED is required to sit for the certification exam.
-Additional documents may be required for clinical rotation purposes such as immunizations and background check.
 Financial aid is available for students who qualify.